 Jay Parini was born on April 2, 1948, in Pittston, Pennsylvania, and was raised in Scranton.
 He earned his AB in 1970 from Lafayette College in Easton, Pennsylvania.
 During his junior year, he studied abroad at the University of Saint Andrews, Scotland, where he immediately returned after graduating from Lafayette to receive his PhD in 1975.
 It was during his time at the University of Saint Andrews that he began writing poetry.
 He published his first book of poems, Singing in Time (J. W. B. Laing, 1972), when he was a student there.

-Also a novelist, biographer, editor, and critic, Parini has written biographies of John Steinbeck, Robert Frost, and William Faulkner.
-His most recent novels include The Passages of H. M.: A Novel of Herman Melville (Doubleday, 2010), The Apprentice Lover (Harper Perennial, 2003), Benjamin’s Crossing (Holt, 1996), and The Last Station (Holt, 1990), which was adapted into an Oscar-nominated film.
+Also a novelist, biographer, editor, and critic, Parini has written biographies of William Faulkner, Robert Frost, and John Steinbeck.
+His most recent novels include The Passages of H. M.: A Novel of Herman Melville (Doubleday, 2010); The Apprentice Lover (Harper Perennial, 2003); Benjamin’s Crossing (Holt, 1996); and The Last Station (Holt, 1990), which was adapted into an Oscar-nominated film.

 Parini has received honorary degrees from Lafayette College and the University of Scranton and fellowships from Christ Church at Oxford University, the John Simon Guggenheim Memorial Foundation, and the School of Advanced Study (Institute of English Studies) at the University of London.